-Ask a 100 traders if they can send you a copy of their trading plan and I guarantee you it will be the highest rejection level event of your life.
+Ask 100 traders if they can send you a copy of their sample trading plan and I guarantee you it will be the highest rejection level event of your life.

-Unlike business owners who generally have a business plan in order to provide a strategic vision to employees and to stay focus on their primary line of business; most traders never take the time to create a business, a.k.a trading plan.
+Unlike business owners who generally have a business plan in order to provide a strategic vision to employees and to stay focused on their primary line of business, most traders never take the time to create a business, a.k.a trading plan.

-In most line of businesses, time is the main driver for evaluating performance.
+In most lines of business, time is the main driver for evaluating performance.
 Companies report on a quarterly basis to the street, which fundamental analysts then feverishly work through the data to assess a company’s future growth potential.

 The answer to this question is very simple.
 Base your evaluation period on the number of trades placed and not by the amount of time passed.